facultyai/faculty-sync/README.md

 the vision for *sml-sync*, both technical and at the product level.
 Without their help and encouragement, *sml-sync* would not exist.

-For now, this is a personal endeavour and, until such day as we see fit to bring it under the remit of the SherlockML team proper, support questions, bug reports etc. should be directed to Pascal personally, not to the team.
+*sml-sync* is maintained by Pascal and Jan.
+Until such day as we see fit to bring it under the remit of the SherlockML team proper, support questions, bug reports etc. should be directed to them personally, rather than to the team.